paramat/snowdrift/README.txt

-snowdrift 0.6.3 by paramat
+snowdrift 0.6.4 by paramat.
 For Minetest 0.4.16 and later.
 Compatible with Minetest 5.0.0.
-Depends: default
+Depends: default.

 Licenses
 --------
-Source code: MIT by paramat
+Source code: MIT by paramat.
 Media:
-Textures CC BY-SA (3.0) by paramat
+Textures CC BY-SA (3.0) by paramat.
-Sounds CC BY (3.0) by inchadney http://freesound.org/people/inchadney/sounds/58835/
+Sounds CC BY (3.0) by inchadney. http://freesound.org/people/inchadney/sounds/58835/